jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ## Event listener example: Start the pipeline from an external event

+NOTE: We are using a fork of `github.com/wildfly/wildfly-s2i` repository.
+If not already done, fork this repository and clone it.
+Create a branch named `test-openshift-pipeline`.

 ### Create the Template and Event listener (a service named el-test-app-event-listener is created and exposed)

 * ``oc apply --filename github-listener/pipeline-template.yaml``